boilingdata/boilingdata-bdcli/README.md

 Commands:
-  account         Setup and configure your BoilingData account aws             Setup and configure your AWS account integration with BoilingData help [command]  display help for command
+  account         Setup and configure your BoilingData account aws             Setup and configure your AWS account integration with BoilingData domain          Admin setup and configuration for your domain (.e.g @boilingdata.com, @mycompany.com) help [command]  display help for command
 ```